If an injury has set you back, we'll help you move forward

 According to the charity Action for Blind People, around two million people in the UK are living with some degree of vision loss.
 This figure includes 360,000 people who are registered blind or partially sighted.

-Whether you are an employee or member of the public, if you have sustained a loss of sight as the result of another party's negligence, you may be eligible to claim compensation.
+If you have sustained a loss of sight as the result of another party's negligence, you may be eligible to claim compensation.

 Do I have a loss of sight claim?